Rickie Fowler: 2022

 Fowler's struggles continued into 2022, missing his first three cuts until a T55th finish at the Genesis Invitational.
 He only played one major, the PGA Championship, where he tied for 23rd.
 Fowler barely retained his Tour card, finishing 125th in the FedEx Cup, claiming the last spot.

-In the off-season, Fowler parted ways with long-time caddie Joe Skovron, who spent 13 years on the bag for Fowler, replacing him with Ricky Romano.
+In the off-season, Fowler parted ways with long-time caddie Joe Skovron, who spent 13 years with Fowler, replacing him with Ricky Romano.
 Fowler also fired swing coach John Tillery, bringing back his old swing coach, Butch Harmon.
-These changes produced quick results, as Fowler finished tied for 6th in the season opening Fortinet Championship.
+These changes produced improved results, as Fowler finished tied for 6th in the season opening Fortinet Championship.
 After a missed cut at the Shriners Children's Open, Fowler tied for second at the Zozo Championship, one shot behind winner Keegan Bradley.
 This was Fowler's best finish on Tour since the 2019 Honda Classic, where he also tied for second.

+2023

+In July, Fowler won the Rocket Mortgage Classic in a playoff over Collin Morikawa and Adam Hadwin.
+It was his first win on the PGA Tour since the 2019 Waste Management Phoenix Open.